Will Hiking Build Muscle?

 Hiking is a sustained, endurance-based activity that tends to work slow-twitch fibers.
 These are aerobic muscles that get worked when you engage in a sustained, light activity like jogging or hiking.

-These can be compared to fast-twitch fibers, which are the muscles that get worked when you swing a kettlebell or do a sprint.
+These can be compared to fast-twitch fibers, the muscles that get worked when you swing a kettlebell or sprint.

 When you engage in weightlifting, you work muscles for only moments at a time and give yourself a while to cool down.
-This builds up the fast-twitch fibers which give bodybuilders their big, showy physiques.
+This builds up the fast-twitch fibers, giving bodybuilders their big, showy physiques.

-Hiking, on the other hand, engages the slow-twitch fibers through sustained aerobic activity, which doesn’t show as well as fast-twitch exercise.
+On the other hand, Hiking engages the slow-twitch fibers through sustained aerobic activity, which doesn’t show as well as fast-twitch exercise.

 Does Hiking Tone Your Body?